TelemetryDeck/docs/api/api-token.md

 order: 1
 ---

-{% note "Heads up!" %}
+{% noteinfo "The Future is bright!" %}

 In the future, we'll make it easier for you to generate API tokens via the Dashboard, but for now, you'll have to generate a token manually using HTTP POST requests.

+Officially, we only allow API access for users in our Tier 2 Pricing tier and above.
+However, this is currently not enforced by the API, and there will be a grace period before it is.
+Feel free to try things out and let us know what you think! <3

+{% endnoteinfo %}

+{% notewarning "This is a beta feature" %}

 [We're still working a lot on the API](https://api.telemetrydeck.com), so we'll be adding new features and improvements as we go.
 This also means that sometimes things might break, although we're doing our best to prevent that.
 Let us know if you see any issues.

-Officially, we only allow API access for users in our Tier 2 Pricing tier and above.
-However, this is currently not enforced by the API, and there will be a grace period before it is.
-Feel free to try things out and let us know what you think! <3

-{% endnote %}
+{% endnotewarning %}

 ## Generating a Bearer Token with the API